ZiyangHu/hugo-academic/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Ziyang Hu is a doctoral candidate at the National Engineering Laboratory of Digital Medicine, Central South University.
+His research interests include computer graphics, biomechanics, and deep learning.
+He received his bachelor's degree and Master's degree in mechanics from Huazhong University of Science and Technology in 2018 and 2021, respectively.
 {style="text-align: justify;"}